Parksley, Virginia: History

-The history of Parksley is directly tied to the arrival of the New York, Philadelphia, and Norfolk [NYP&N] Railroad on Virginia’s Eastern Shore in the mid-1880s.
-When the rail line connecting the lower Delmarva Peninsula to the markets of the northeast was built in 1884, several new towns were created along its route which bypassed many of the shore’s older established communities.
-Parksley was the second such planned town on the Virginia shore (after Cape Charles at the railroad’s southern terminus in Northampton County) and was laid out in 1885 under the management of the Parksley Land Improvement Company.
+The history of Parksley is directly tied to the arrival of the New York, Philadelphia, and Norfolk [NYP&N] Railroad on Virginia's Eastern Shore in the mid-1880s.
+When the rail line connecting the lower Delmarva Peninsula to the markets of the northeast was built in 1884, several new towns were created along its route which bypassed many of the shore's older established communities.
+Parksley was the second such planned town on the Virginia shore (after Cape Charles at the railroad's southern terminus in Northampton County) and was laid out in 1885 under the management of the Parksley Land Improvement Company.
 In 1898, town leaders made an unsuccessful attempt to relocate the county seat from Accomac to the Parksley.
 The town was incorporated in 1904.
 During the first half of the 20th century, Parksley became an important shipping point for seafood and agricultural products harvested from the Chesapeake Bay and the Atlantic Ocean in Accomack County.
 During World War II, Parksley was the site of the Shore National Guard Armory and its airfield was utilized by the Civil Air Patrol, part of military reconnaissance activities guarding the east coast of the United States against possible German invasion.
 Parksley was home to the Parksley Spuds, a team which played in the Eastern Shore Baseball League.

-As of 2021, Parksley has had most of it's historic train tracks removed.
-The removal was approved by the company Canonie Atlantic Co., despite the protests of some locals and New York, Philadelphia, and Norfolk Railroad.
+As of 2021, Parksley has had most of its historic train tracks removed.
+The removal was approved by the company Canonie Atlantic Co., despite the protests of some locals and New York, Philadelphia and Norfolk Railroad.
 The removal was approved; the only remaining train tracks in Parksley are associated with the Eastern Shore Railway Museum.

+Economy

+The local economy of Parksley is dominated by the agriculture industry; both Perdue Farms and Tyson Foods operate large chicken processing facilities in Parksley.